Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: results

-Both, the maximal bunch size and center-of-mass oscillation amplitudes as well as the minimal action $\langle J \rangle$ show a characteristic dependence on the ADTS coefficient.
+Both, the maximal bunch size and center-of-mass oscillation amplitudes as well as the minimal action $\langle J \rangle$ show the characteristic dependence on the ADTS coefficient.
 For $\langle J \rangle$ it follows a $1/x$ dependency and the bunch size as well as the center-of-mass oscillation amplitude has a $1/\sqrt{x}$ dependency.
-This already hints at a connection with the tune shift via Equ.~\ref{equ:j_equation}.
+This again indicates the connection with the tune shift, via Eq.~\ref{equ:j_equation}.
 Going one step further and calculating the tune shift due to ADTS from the simulated values of the minimal action $\langle J \rangle$ for each ADTS coefficient, shows a constant but different level of tune shift for each sign of the ADTS (Fig.~\ref{fig:tune_shift_caused_by_maxJ}).
 While for negative ADTS the calculated tune shift of $\approx0.00012$ is approximately 8\% of the synchrotron tune, the shift for positive ADTS is with $\approx0.00094$ already 65\% of the synchrotron tune.
-This significant difference gives rise to the hypothesis, that for the positive and negative ADTS a different level of tune shift is required to contain the instability.
+This significant difference implies, that for positive and negative ADTS a different level of tune shift is required to contain the instability via sufficient Landau damping.
 The tune shift calculated from the maximal $\langle J \rangle$ shows a very similar behavior, where the small difference between maximal and minimal values on the positive side of the ADTS is explained by the fact that nearly no sawtooth is observed for positive ADTS coefficients and currents close to the threshold (compare Fig.~\ref{fig:com_size_posadts}).
-Overall, it can be concluded that the tune shift stays between these two levels, with the higher one being the point were the beam stabilises and starts to damp and the lower one indicates when the stabilizing effect stops and the beam goes unstable and blows up again.
-This is supported in the next section by theoretical calculations evaluating the instability threshold of the transverse mode coupling taking into account the Landau damping.
+We conclude that the tune shift stays between these two levels, with the higher one being the point were the beam stabilises and starts to damp (upper turning point) and the lower one indicates when the stabilizing effect stops and the beam goes unstable and blows up again (lower turning point).
+And while the overall behaviour is the same for both signs of the ADTS, the tune shift at the turning points is significantly higher for positive ADTS coefficients.

+That this can be attributed to Landau damping, is supported in the following section by theoretical calculations comparing the instability growth rates of the transverse mode coupling against Landau contours.